platform-experience/K18-LAB0261/README.md

 1. Activate the **Project Portfolio Suite with Financials** plugin **without demo data**.
 2. Download and install the [global update set](resources/update-sets/01-idea-portal-global-update-set.xml).
-3. Download and install the [scoped update set](resources/update-sets/02-idea-portal-scoped-update-set.xml).
+3. Download and install the [scoped update set](resources/update-sets/02-idea-portal-scoped-update-set.xml), or fork and import the [application in GitHub](https://github.com/sush-chandrashekar/idea-portal-envelope).

 For instructions on installing update sets, see the [ServiceNow Documentation site](https://docs.servicenow.com/bundle/istanbul-application-development/page/build/system-update-sets/task/t_LoadCustomizationsFromAnXMLFile.html).